hageyahhoo/Agile2020/Agile2020.md

 ## 6. WHAT'S NEXT?
 ⭐️
+Currently, we are trying to do the following things to expand our activities.

 The first one is building `Testable Infrastructure`!
 - Production-like test environment (with k8s and Containers)
 - Immutable Test Infrastructure (with k8s and Containers)